flowsforapex/apex-flowsforapex/docs/SubProcesses.md

 ## Current Limitations

-#### 1. Sub Processes must have 1 Start Event and 1 End Event
+#### 1. Sub Processes must have a single Start Event.

 A Sub Process must start with a single Start Event, which should be a simple Start Event (i.e., without any associated Timer, etc. event).

+#### 2. End Events

-A sub process must have a single, standard End Event.
+A sub process must have at least one End Event.
+If more than 1 end events are specified, the sub Process waits for all active subflows to complete before returning to its parent process.
 (It may have additional non-standard end events, such as error end events, etc.).

-#### 2. A Sub Processes must operate in a single Lane
+#### 3. A Sub Processes must operate in a single Lane

 As is good BPMN style, a sub process must operate in a single lane.

+#### 4. Event Sub Processes are not yet supported.